Skip to main content

 Module description

-This module provides you with a solid grounding in the key policy and research issues relating to illicit drug use, crime and justice.
+In this module you will gain a solid grounding in the key policy and research issues relating to illicit drug use, crime and justice.

 • Drugs, the law and crime